oroinc/documentation/user_guide/activities/tasks/manage_tasks.rst

    * |IcStart| / |IcStop| :ref:`Start/Stop Progress <doc--workflows--task-flow>`
    * |IcActivate| :ref:`Close the task <doc--workflows--task-flow>`

-4. Click **Add Comment** on the lower-right to add a comment to the task.
+4. Click **Add Context** on the lower-right to add a comment to the task.

 .. image:: /user_guide/img/activities/ManageTasksInRelatedRecord.png
+   :alt: Add context to the task

 From My Calendar
 ~~~~~~~~~~~~~~~~